 - a.
 A completed, signed, dated application form; - b.
-A completed privilege delineation form if requesting privileges; - Copies of all requested documents and information necessary to confirm the applicant meets criteria for membership and/or privileges and to establish current competency; - d.
+A completed privilege delineation form if requesting privileges; - c.
+Copies of all requested documents and information necessary to confirm the applicant meets criteria for membership and/or privileges and to establish current competency; - d.
 All applicable fees; - e.
 A current picture ID card issued by a state or federal agency (e.g. driver's license or passport); - f.
 A passport sized photo; - g.
 Receipt of all references; references shall come from peers knowledgeable about the applicant's experience, ability, and current competence to perform the privileges being requested; - h.
 ECFMG, if applicable; - i.
 Curriculum vitae (CV); - j.
-NPI number; - Verification of current, active professional liability coverage with limits of at least \$100,000/\$300,000 and verification of last 10 years of professional liability coverage; - 1.
+NPI number; - k.
+Verification of current, active professional liability coverage with limits of at least \$100,000/\$300,000 and verification of last 10 years of professional liability coverage; - 1.
 Verification of TB testing within 12 months of the application acceptance for all practitioners excluding Telemedicine (For a positive TB test, the following are required: Completion of a Signs/Symptoms Screening Form and a CXR); - m.
-Proof of (i) full vaccination against SARS-CoV-2 or (ii) an approved medical or religious exemption from the SARS-Cov-2 vaccine; - n.
 Verification of influenza vaccination within the past year or a formal declination of influenza vaccination in accordance with hospital policy unless the practitioner is solely requesting telemedicine privileges (All practitioners with patient contact who decline the influenza vaccine will be required to wear a surgical mask during the influenza season when in a patient care areas or when within six (6) feet of any patients);

-- o.
-Name of covering provider, who must be a member of the UMC Medical Staff that currently maintains like privileges and practices within the same specialty, for when the practitioner is unavailable unless the practitioner is solely requesting Refer and Follow privileges (In rare circumstances when there is only one practitioner in a specific specialty, the Department Chief may waive this requirement and recommend coverage by another qualified practitioner with appropriate training, skillset and privileges); - p.
-Signed conflict of interest statement; - q.
-Written acknowledgement of an agreement to comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), UMC's Privacy and Security Practices and UMC's Corporate Compliance Handbook; - For UMC employed physicians, a completed and approved UMC Certificate of Insurance and Statement of Indemnification from the Risk Management Department (this provision only applies if the physician is solely employed by UMC and has no outside practice); - s.
-Relevant practitioner-specific data as compared to aggregate data, when available; - t.
-Morbidity and mortality data, when available; - u.
-Nevada State Collaborative Agreement, when applicable; - v.
-Completed Permit List signed by Supervising /Collaborating Physician, when applicable; and - w.
+- n.
+Name of covering provider, who must be a member of the UMC Medical Staff that currently maintains like privileges and practices within the same specialty, for when the practitioner is unavailable unless the practitioner is solely requesting Refer and Follow privileges (In rare circumstances when there is only one practitioner in a specific specialty, the Department Chief may waive this requirement and recommend coverage by another qualified practitioner with appropriate training, skillset and privileges); - o.
+Signed conflict of interest statement; - p.
+Written acknowledgement of an agreement to comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), UMC's Privacy and Security Practices and UMC's Corporate Compliance Handbook; - q.
+For UMC employed physicians, a completed and approved UMC Certificate of Insurance and Statement of Indemnification from the Risk Management Department (this provision only applies if the physician is solely employed by UMC and has no outside practice); - r.
+Relevant practitioner-specific data as compared to aggregate data, when available; - s.
+Morbidity and mortality data, when available; - t.
+Nevada State Collaborative Agreement, when applicable; - u.
+Completed Permit List signed by Supervising /Collaborating Physician, when applicable; and - v.
 Unless otherwise exempted from this specific requirement by the MEC, evidence of an office and residence within Clark County, Nevada.
+This requirement will not apply to licensed practitioners who solely request Telemedicine privileges.